isaqb-org/glossary/manuscript/3-terms-M-Z.md

 But stability in this context is also a function of incoming and outgoing dependencies.
 A component that is heavily depended on by others is harder to change and condsidered to be more stable.
 A component that heavily depends on others has more reasons to change and is considered to be less stable.

-So regarding only dependence, a component with many clients should not depend on one with many dependencies.
+So in regards to dependence, a component with many clients should not depend on one with many dependencies.
 A single component with both of these properties is also a red flag.
 Such a component has many reasons to change but is at the same time hard to change.

 Original definitions of the SDP (like [Martin-2003](#ref-martin-2003)) involve a [metric *I* of instability](https://en.wikipedia.org/wiki/Software_package_metrics).
 Unfortunately, that metric doesn't capture intended/inherent volatility, transitive dependence or cases like the red flag mentioned above.
 But we value the idea of the SPD regardless of how it can be measured.